spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

     }
    ```

+   * `maxWaitTime`: number of seconds; you get the `maxWaitTime` field name from the variable passed into the `RandomWaitInput` [primary constructor](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin/blob/master/random-wait-orca/src/main/kotlin/io/armory/plugin/stage/wait/random/RandomWaitInput.kt)
+	* `name`: name of the new stage
+	* `type`: use the value returned by the [`getName` function](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin/blob/master/random-wait-orca/src/main/kotlin/io/armory/plugin/stage/wait/random/RandomWaitPlugin.kt#L40) in `RandomWaitStage`

 1. Click **Update Stage**
 1. Click **Save Changes**
 1. Go back to the **PIPELINES** screen
 1. **Start Manual Execution** and watch the stage wait for the specified number of seconds

+## Resources

+You can ask for help with plugins in the [Spinnaker Slack's](https://join.spinnaker.io/) `#plugins` channel.